xmtp/xmtp-js/README.md

 // You can pass a date to rebuild to only rebuild state since that time await groupChat.rebuild({ since: rebuiltAt })
 ```

+For example, you'd do this the first time you load the group chat to make sure everything is up to date.

+Group state update messages, like `GroupChatTitleChanged` and `GroupChatMemberAdded`, are sent alongside the actual messages sent by group members.
+This means that to load the current group state, you must traverse the entire group chat history at least once.
+This is one of the reasons why persisting messages locally is a performance best practice.

 ## 🏗 Breaking revisions